 The Samaritan palliative care team will spend time talking and listening to you and your family.
 They will make sure you completely understand all of your treatment options and choices.
 By deeply exploring your personal goals, the palliative care team will help you match those goals to the options.
 They will work with your current physician or specialist.
 This gives you more control over your care.
 Contact us now to learn more: (800) 229-8183.

 Other doctors focus on your general health or treating your disease or condition.
-Palliative doctors and nurse practitioners focus on alleviating pain and symptoms, improving your quality of life, and helping you and your loved ones cope with the stress and burden of your illness.
+Palliative doctors and nurse practitioners focus on addressing pain and symptoms, improving your quality of life, and helping you and your loved ones cope with the stress and burden of your illness.

 Yes, of course.
-But palliative care experts have special training and expertise in pain management and symptom control, and specialize in helping patients and their families cope with the many burdens of a serious illness, from the side effects of a medical treatment to caregiver stress to fears about the future.
+But palliative care experts have special training and expertise in pain management and symptom control, and specialize in helping patients and their families cope with the many stresses of a serious illness, from the side effects of a medical treatment to caregiver stress to fears about the future.

 Palliative Medical Partners visits are covered by Medicare, Medicaid, and most commercial insurers with applicable co-payments and deductibles.
 If you have any questions about coverage and cost, please call us at (800) 229-8183.